-The clips can be dragged up and down to the desired order.
+The clips can be dragged left and right to the desired order.
 Once in order, they can be exported in similar fashion to the clips in the Movie-Builder described earlier in this chapter.
 One difference is that, given the varied origins of the clips, their original project's name and the time at which the clip was taken can be displayed at the beginning of each respective clip.
 This option can be toggled on or off with the check box at "Show information about each clip as overlay when clip starts."
 Overlay duration can also be modified.
 Default display is for 2 seconds.

-Note that in order to export a video, the media on which all included clips' original media is stored must be connected (e.g., external drive, internet (if online project), etc.).
-These projects will need to be accessed to provide the clips.
+Note that in order to export a video, the media on which all included clips' original media is stored must be connected (e.g., external drive, internet and log on - if online projects are involved).
+These projects will be accessed to provide the clips.

-Playing Two Clips at One Time
+Playing Multiple Clips at One Time